tahoe-lafs/magic-folder/docs/invites.rst

 It may be the case that an invite is for `"read-write"` access, but the invited participant only desires `"read-only"` access.
 This is communicated by excluding the `"personal"` read-cap from the `"join-folder-accept"` message.
-Note that magic-folder currently doesn't support read-only access (see `<https://github.com/LeastAuthority/magic-folder/issues/735>`_) but other clients may.

 Laptop may accept the invite with the command-line::